nobodyoffc/FCH-FEIP-APIP/Doc/APIP-document/APIP13V1_Secret(en-US).md

 [
 	{
-		"secretId": <string. txid where the secret was added.>, "alg": <string. encrypting algorithm of the ciphertext.> ", "ciphertext": <string. encrypted details of the secret.>, "owner": <string. the owner of this secret.>
+		"secretId": <string. txid where the secret was added.>, "alg": <string. encrypting algorithm of the cipher.> ", "cipher": <string. encrypted details of the secret.>, "owner": <string. the owner of this secret.>
 		"birthTime": <long. the timestamp of the block in which the group was published> , "birthHeight": <long. the height of the block in which the group was published>,